jmerle/inkdrop-snippets/README.md

 ## Usage

-After installing the extension, click on Plugins > Snippets > Create new snippets configuration.
+After installing the extension, click on Plugins > Snippets > Create new configuration note.
 This creates a new note in which snippets can be configured.
-Alternatively, if you already have a snippets configuration note which you want to use, simply right-click on it in the note list and select "Register as snippets configuration".
+Alternatively, if you already have a configuration note which you want to use, simply right-click on it in the note list and select "Register as snippets configuration".
+This can be reverted by right-clicking on the note again and selecting "Unregister as snippets configuration".

-Snippets configuration notes look like this, where the code is surrounded by "\```js" and "\```":
+Snippet configuration is done in JavaScript, with configuration notes looking like this (surrounded by "\```js" and "\```"):

 ```js
 [